mkosir/typescript-style-guide/coding-guidelines.md

 ## TLDR

-- **Code is organized and grouped by feature.** Place code as close to where it's relevant as possible.
+- **Code is organized and grouped by feature.** Collocate code as close as possible to where it's relevant.
 - Strive for data immutability.
 - Strive for functions to be pure, stateless and have single responsibility.
 - Use of server-state library is encouraged ([react-query](https://tanstack.com/query/latest)).